Yohan460/go-jamf-api/api/docs/BuildingsApi.md

 func main() {
 	id := "id_example" // string | instance id of buildings
 	exportFields := []string{"Inner_example"} // []string | Export fields parameter, used to change default order or ignore some of the response properties.
 Default is empty array, which means that all fields of the response entity will be serialized.
-Example: export-fields=id,username (optional) (default to []) exportLabels := []string{"Inner_example"} // []string | Export labels parameter, used to customize fieldnames/columns in the exported file.
+Example: export-fields=id,username (optional) (default to {}) exportLabels := []string{"Inner_example"} // []string | Export labels parameter, used to customize fieldnames/columns in the exported file.
 Default is empty array, which means that response properties names will be used.
-Number of the provided labels must match the number of export-fields Example: export-labels=identifier,name with matching: export-fields=id,username (optional) (default to []) page := int64(56) // int64 |  (optional) (default to 0) pageSize := int64(56) // int64 |  (optional) (default to 100) sort := []string{"Inner_example"} // []string | Sorting criteria in the format: property:asc/desc.
+Number of the provided labels must match the number of export-fields Example: export-labels=identifier,name with matching: export-fields=id,username (optional) (default to {}) page := int64(56) // int64 |  (optional) (default to 0) pageSize := int64(56) // int64 |  (optional) (default to 100) sort := []string{"Inner_example"} // []string | Sorting criteria in the format: property:asc/desc.
 Default sort is date:desc.
 Multiple sort criteria are supported and must be separated with a comma.
-Example: sort=date:desc,name:asc  (optional) (default to ["date:desc"]) filter := "filter_example" // string | Query in the RSQL format, allowing to filter history notes collection.
+Example: sort=date:desc,name:asc  (optional) (default to {"date:desc"}) filter := "filter_example" // string | Query in the RSQL format, allowing to filter history notes collection.
 Default filter is empty query - returning all results for the requested page.
 Fields allowed in the query: username, date, note, details.
 This param can be combined with paging and sorting.
 Example: filter=username!=admin and details==*disabled* and date<2019-12-15 (optional) (default to "") exportParameters := *openapiclient.NewExportParameters() // ExportParameters | Optional.
 Override query parameters since they can make URI exceed 2,000 character limit. (optional)